 Make the check or money order payable to the Secretary of the Treasury.
-Indicate the employer identification number and the corresponding Form 480.30(II).
+Indicate the employer identification number and Form 480.30(II).

-If you decide to pay in cash, you can do it at any of our Internal Revenue Collections Offices.
+If you decide to pay in cash, debit or credit card (Visa or Master Card), you can do it at any of our Internal Revenue Collections Offices.
 Make sure to keep the official payment receipt provided by the Collector.